PSLmodels/Tax-Calculator/docs/source/make_local_change.rst

 Example 2: Adding a new tax parameter and associated logic
 ----------------------------------------------------------

-Some changes to the Tax Calculator require edits to the code in more than one place and in more than one file.
+Some changes to the Tax-Calculator require edits to the code in more than one place and in more than one file.
 In this example, we show how to add a tax parameter --- a floor rate for the charitable deduction
 --- to the calculator.

 **1. Open the tax parameters file.**

-We define tax parameters in params.json; all of the tax parameters that are already part of the Tax Calculator (for example, the personal income tax rates, the additional child tax credit rate, and the deduction for medical expenses rate) are in that file.
-The file params.json is your starting point.
+We define tax parameters in current_law_policy.json; all of the tax parameters that are already part of the Tax-Calculator (for example, the personal income tax rates, the additional child tax credit rate, and the deduction for medical expenses rate) are in that file.
+The file current_law_policy.json is your starting point.

-From your tax-calculator directory, the path to params.json is:
+From your tax-calculator directory, the path to current_law_policy.json is:

 .. code-block:: python

-   tax-calculator/taxcalc/params.json
+   tax-calculator/taxcalc/current_law_policy.json

 **2. Add the new parameter.**

-The following code outlines the syntax and requirements for adding a new itemized deduction parameter in params.json.
+The following code outlines the syntax and requirements for adding a new itemized deduction parameter in current_law_policy.json.
 This code uses JavaScript Object Notation (JSON).
-You don't need to be familiar with JSON to perform this task - just copy the following code, paste it anywhere in params.json [1]_, and fill out the relevant information between the each pair of asterisks.
+You don't need to be familiar with JSON to perform this task - just copy the following code, paste it anywhere in current_law_policy.json [1]_, and fill out the relevant information between the each pair of asterisks.

 .. code-block:: python